-Activities to be restricted will include overburden extraction and haulage, ore extraction and grading of roads.
-Restrictions will be applied to these activities conducted across the whole or part of the project area where required to achieve compliance with air quality criteria-and to minimise the risk of harm from air emissions so far as reasonably practicable.
 AQ21 Apply dust reduction measures to achieve the PM10 objective in the Environment Reference Standards (Part 2 - Ambient Air) of 50 μg/m3 (24 hour average), and to minimise the risk of harm from air emissions so far as reasonably practicable, including: • use of truck and shovel to extract overburden instead of scrapers; and • limiting the duration of grading, product haul and overburden extraction hours per day (i.e. to reduce 24hr average exposure), particularly limiting to daytime hours (on the basis that dispersion potential is greater than at night).
-Contingency procedures will be implemented if (once air emissions have been minimised so far as reasonably practicable) real-time air quality monitoring and visual monitoring observations indicates that air quality trigger levels (e.g., hourly PM10 readings of 80ug/m3 and visible dust) have been reached.
-Contingency measures may include, ceasing, slowing or relocating high dust producing activities such as overburden excavation, transport of overburden / product and grading.
-AQ22 Corrective actions must be implemented, and authorities must be notified, if quarterly rainwater tank and dam monitoring, carried out at a minimum of 13 locations , surrounding properties ( carried out in accordance with EMF Chapter 12 , Table 12.9 - baseline and operational ) exceeds Australian Drinking Water Guideline limits.
+AQ22 Corrective actions must be implemented, and authorities notified, if rainwater tank monitoring at surrounding properties (carried out in accordance with EMF Chapter 12, Table 12.9 - baseline and operational) exceeds Australian Drinking Water Guideline limits.
 AQ23 Apply industry best practice for mining as appropriate to the site and sensitive receptors including vegetable farming, as may be developed from time to time.
 This requires adoption of the best combination of eco-efficient techniques, methods, processes or technology used in an industry sector or activity that demonstrably minimizes the environmental impact of a generator of emissions in that industry sector or activity.
 Air quality management plans for must be reviewed annually to ensure best practice compliance and compliance with the general environmental duty and principles under the Environment Protection Act 2017 .
-AQ24 A commitment to conduct continuous Continuous visual observation monitoring will be conducted (e.g. video monitoring and actively surveying visible dust) of high dust generation activities.
+AQ24 A commitment to conduct continuous visual observation monitoring (e.g. video monitoring) of high dust generation activities.
 AQ25 Air quality monitoring must be undertaken to assess any potential impacts to the Woodglen Water Storage dams.
 If air quality measurements indicate emissions to the Woodglen Water Storage dams are at a level that may unacceptably impact on drinking water quality, then further analysis will be undertaken to refine the understanding of the impact.
 If such analysis concludes that there is a credible risk of unacceptable impact, corrective actions must be implemented to remove such impact.
 Will need to be reflected in a monitoring program, however for completeness is included below as a mitigation.
-VO36 AQ26 Apply measures to reduce dust so far as reasonably practicable, including: use of truck and shovel to extract overburden instead of scrapers; and limiting the duration of grading, product haul and overburden extraction hours per day (i.e. to reduce 24hr average exposure), particularly limiting to daytime hours (on the basis that dispersion potential is greater than at night).
-Bushfire , BF01 A fire and emergency management sub-plan will be prepared and implemented that includes site-specific bushfire mitigation measures, awareness actions, preparedness levels and fire response procedures for the site.
-The plan will be prepared in consultation with East Gippsland and Wellington shire councils and emergency service providers.